Concrete Elegance: Live and Learn

 The new student accommodation replaces the former 1930’s and 1950’s buildings to provide 1,200 student rooms - making it one of the largest student halls of residence in London.
 The main brick-clad facade has all the architectural integrity and beauty of a hand-set masonry building and is constructed from precast concrete panels.
 There are approximately 1,100 precast panels incorporating four brick types across the entire scheme.
 Some elements incorporate complex corbelling and spanning three-storeys high.

-Simon Sainsbury Centre at Cambridge Judge Business School - presented by Stephen Hadley & Gavin Henderson, Stanton Williams Architects and Steve Toon, design director, AKT II
+Simon Sainsbury Centre at Cambridge Judge Business School, presented by Stanton Williams Architects and AKTII

 Cambridge Judge Business School was founded over 25 years ago on the Grade II listed, Old Addenbrooke’s Hospital site in the historic centre of Cambridge.
 The site has undergone almost continuous transformation since its construction in the mid-eighteenth century, most notably with the 1860’s main facade by Matthew Digby Wyatt and the 1990’s re-modelling by John Outram, when Cambridge Judge Business School was created.
 The new 5,000m² expansion by Stanton Williams Architects adds a further layer to this progressive transformation.
 A notable element of the internal spaces are the high quality surfaces of exposed concrete structure, a result of collaboration between the same team of architect, engineer and concrete contractor that created the Stirling-Prize winning Sainsbury Laboratory, also in Cambridge.
 Structural challenges for this new project included a large-span auditorium with offices above and construction up close to highway boundaries and existing buildings.